 Botany and Horticulture

 - BSc (Hons) Botany 1966

 - Chairman of Botanic Gardens Conservation International from 2005-2013 and currently a Board Member

-In 2015 Joan was appointed as the Liberal Democrat Principal Spokesperson for Health.
+In 2017 Joan was appointed as the Liberal Democrat Deputy Leader in the Lords.